 Those of us still developing for Windows were stuck doing it the old way: make an installer (it’ll be flagged by antivirus), host it somewhere (it’ll be blocked by a fake “download now!” ad), make some sales (roll your own licensing), and fix some bugs (roll your own updater).
 You either had a team to help you, or a very high pain tolerance.

-Enter the Windows Store: an app store that you can develop for without buying a new computer.
+Enter the Microsoft Store: an app store that you can develop for without buying a new computer.
 It was stunted and broken at first, but now it’s on a half-billion devices, and its users are starving for apps (more on that later).

 I’m a strong supporter of the Microsoft ecosystem and the Windows Store as part of that story. […] I use Edge as my primary browser and I wanted to be able to use uBlock on it. — uBlock Origin